PandaDev0069/tuiz-frontend/docs/game_flow.md

 **Host Action:**

-- Host clicks "次へ" button
+- Host clicks "次へ" button after answer reveal
-- Phase changes to 'leaderboard'
+- Phase changes to 'leaderboard' (client-side)
 - Emits WebSocket event: `game:phase:change` with phase = 'leaderboard'
+- **Note**: Leaderboard is only shown if NOT the final question (to preserve suspense for final results)

 **All Perspectives:**